hanleye29/hanleye29.github.io/docs/_posts/2021-06-20-First_Blog.markdown

 excerpt_separator: <!--more-->
 ---

 *What is Cloud Computing?
 What is AWS?
 Why is everybody so excited about it?
-This post covers how I went from practically no knowledge of Cloud Computing to being an AWS Certified Cloud Practitioner in one month!*
+This post covers a little bit of what I learned on my journey to becoming a certified AWS Cloud Practitioner.*

 <!--more-->